 Company culture helps to retain employees

-For many organizations, company culture isn’t a top priority: they focus on specific metrics as they can be monitored, measured, and analyzed with utmost precision - customer/employee satisfaction, customer engagement, employee retention, and so on.
+For many organizations, company culture isn’t a top priority: they focus on specific metrics as they can be monitored, measured, and analyzed with the utmost precision - customer/employee satisfaction, customer engagement, employee retention, and so on.
 These metrics are indeed crucial for every business, but it doesn’t mean that other aspects (like the one that we’re currently discussing) should be neglected.

 Company culture is indeed a great tool for attracting new talent.